 Field Biologist & Trip Leader | firstname.lastname@example.org

-Candace is an avid birder, mycology geek and native plant enthusiast, with a passion for the diverse ecosystems of the Pacific Northwest.
-She has been active in social and environmental justice struggles since 2001, and like many Auduboners, her concerns represent the strong connection between healthy ecosystems and healthy communities.
-In her free time, Candace volunteers as a naturalist with Metro, helping our region’s kids and adults connect with the birds and urban forests and greenspaces.
+Candace began volunteering for Portland Audubon bird surveys in 2009, and now works as a conservation Field Biologist as well as Trip Leader in the education program.
+Candace is an avid birder, mycology geek, and native plant enthusiast with a passion for the diverse ecosystems of the Pacific Northwest.
+She has been active in social and environmental justice struggles since 2001 and her concerns represent the strong connection between healthy ecosystems and healthy communities.
+In her free time, Candace volunteers as a naturalist with Metro, helping our region’s kids and adults connect with urban forests and greenspaces.
 She can also be found participating in all sorts of nature nerdery, from obsessing over tiny mouse tracks in a mud slick to perfecting her recipe of morel paté.

 Adult Education Coordinator | email@example.com